This post may contain affiliate links. Read our disclosure page for full details.

 Gaming groups can be found by asking at local hobby shops or by checking sites like Meetup.

-Get Your Learning on at University Events and Lectures
+Get Your Learning on

+How about a little learning for your next date night?
 If you live close to a college or university, chances are you are close to some nerd date opportunities!
 Universities are hotbeds of clubs, classical and choral concerts, film screenings, and other events.
 Often these are open to the general public, though they fly under the public’s radar.

 Checking the website of a nearby university can yield lots of ideas for unique dates suited to those with educational interests.
+Afterwards, you can get dinner together and discuss what you learned.
+Knowledge is attractive!

 Get Your Hands Dirty at a Pottery Studio